Home Search Index of men A-Z

 Died in the Bristol Pension District on the 4th of February 1866.

 His death certificate shows him as dying at Bristol Road, Westport St. Mary, Malmesbury, of "Disease of the Liver and Acute Bronchitis, 6 weeks" on the 4th of February 1866, aged 38 years.
-His occupation was shown as "Inn Keeper and Chelsea Pensioner" and a Mary Bond (who had to make her mark) of Burnivale, Westport, was present at and the informant of his death.
+His occupation was shown as "Inn Keeper and Chelsea Pensioner".
+A Mary Bond (who had to make her mark) of Burnivale, Westport, was present at and the informant of his death.
 (See copy of this certificate in the "Certificates" file.)

 He was buried in the Malmesbury Abbey Burial Ground on the 8th of February 1866 by the Revd.
 C. Pitt.
 No headstone was erected.